vierge-noire/cakephp-fixture-factories/docs/factories.md

 ### Required fields

 If a field is required in the database, it will have to be populated in the `setDefaultTemplate` method.
 You may simply set it to a fixed value, for example 1.

+### Locale

+The factories will generate data in the locale of your application, if the latter is supported by faker.

 ### Validation / Behaviors